lunanfoldomics/evoscope/README.md

 ### Robustness of latent temporal organization to autoencoder initialization

-To assess whether the qualitative temporal organization reported in Figure 5 of the associated manuscript depends on a particular autoencoder initialization, the original Figure 5 autoencoder realization can be compared with independently initialized controlled retrainings.
+The robustness of morphology-derived latent representations to autoencoder initialization can be evaluated by training multiple independently initialized autoencoder models under otherwise identical conditions.

 Because independently trained autoencoders are not expected to recover identical latent coordinate systems, reproducibility is not assessed by requiring direct axis-by-axis correspondence between z1, z2, ..., z8.
 Instead, the analysis tests whether the relational geometry of the complete morphology-derived latent trajectories is preserved across independent autoencoder initializations.

 To generate controlled independent autoencoder realizations, the model initialization seed can be varied while keeping the train/validation split and minibatch ordering fixed.

 For the global-target autoencoder:

 ```bash
 for S in 1 2 3 4 5; do